OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 Added finer control of the name_id feature in Newick string generation (controlled by a flag).

-The Nexson parser has to pay attention to the forwarding pointers from forwards.tsv ...

 Created a simple python script util/select_from_taxonomy.py that just invokes Java to extract a subtree.  (need to make sure it still works)